696-eth/evmavericks-weekly/README.md

 As activity has been picking up I'm going to be slightly more selective:

 1. EVM Fantasy Football League has concluted with: Cookie-Monster gets ALL the bragging rights.
 While they and replykindly did split the 1st and 2nd pots, icobeast takes 3rd pot.
 1. Yieldaddy shares this article - [Current Ethereum](https://mirror.xyz/luozhu.eth/9cpjU63vBLoQPAalc7ORG_BtHkOJFqPtY9UpK5qWuGM)
 1. A few new people joining the Lions🦁
 1. Some new people wandering into the public chat of discord
 1. More and more discussions and alpha being dropped in #the-den and #degen-chat
 1. TheBenMeadows and Doomfuzz drop their newest art in the #creators
+1. Degen-chat sees more ENS alpha by whatthefuck and 696
+1. More random NFT shenanigans in the #degen-chat
+1. Some convos about DAOs what they can be

 ---